-Spagnola suggests looking for flights for the middle of the week (Tuesday through Thursday), red-eye flights, connecting flights to avoid the convenience premium.
+Spagnola suggests looking for flights for the middle of the week (Tuesday through Thursday), red-eye flights, and connecting flights to avoid the convenience premium.

-2. Book on Mondays or Tuesday mornings.
+2. Book on Mondays or Tuesday Mornings

 “Leisure markets are a lot cheaper than business markets” when it comes to airfare, Spagnola said.

-5. Fly from a smaller airport.
+5. Fly Into a Smaller Airport

-Take a Train
+7. Take a Train

 “Consider the train,” said Eileen Gunn, founder of family travel site FamiliesGo!
 “Amtrak’s prices are more transparent and less elastic so you have less of a holiday markup.”
 She also recommends looking at early morning or evening travel, as these off hours can carry cheaper pricing.

-Catch a Bus
+8. Catch a Bus

-While a bus ticket will see the same price increases on peak holiday travel as other amenities, even with markups travelers can probably keep round-trip costs under $100 per person.
+Although a bus ticket will see the same price increases on peak holiday travel as other amenities, even with markups travelers can probably keep round-trip costs under $100 per person.

 The major drawback is that bus routes are much more limited than airline routes and might not travel to your desired destination.
 Comparing prices between bus lines is also trickier, but the steep savings are worth it.